TheAlyxGreen/BoltInspector-old/README.md

 Bolt Inspector is a command-line program that quickly lets you load a database and inspect its structures and values.
 Unlike other programs that exist, it is built specifically to work with nested buckets.

 ### Features
-*Features I consider necessary for the program to be considered complete*
+*Features I consider necessary for the program to be fully functioning*
 - [x] Open Database files (a low bar, I know)
 - [x] List all root buckets in database
 - [x] List files in current bucket
 - [x] Distinguish between keys and nested buckets when listing
 - [x] Change current bucket
-- [ ] Recursive listing
+- [x] Print key values
 - [ ] Insert new key/bucket
+- [ ] Edit existing key
 - [ ] Delete key/bucket
-- [ ] Edit existing key
 - [ ] Empty bucket (delete all keys in bucket, but not bucket)
+- [ ] Recursive listing

 *Features I would like to add, but may not*
 - [ ] Web interface